Disruptive technologies and products change the world. Disruptive stocks make early investors a ton of money. Here’s where to look for them.

 Examples from history include automobiles replacing the horse and carriage; airplanes that changed migration and demographic trends for the world; the internet killing encyclopedias and phone books; computers disrupting just about every industry—from math calculations to the creation of whole new industries, including smartphones, and personal computers; digital photography that decimated the film industry; and ultrasounds that moved medical diagnostics years ahead.

 In more recent years, Apple (AAPL) brought sleek computer graphics to our desktops and laptops, and created a luxury smartphone business.
 Tesla (TSLA) certainly disrupted the automotive industry, with its luxurious styling and cutting-edge technology.
-Amazon (AMZN) has uprooted the book-selling and e-tailing industries and is making its next moves on the grocery sector.
+Amazon (AMZN) has uprooted the book-selling and e-tailing industries and now even the grocery sector.

 It often takes a while for disrupters to create long-term profits, so investors sometimes ignore them—until most of the gains have been achieved.
 It’s difficult to jump on board a stock that looks uncertain, but sometimes you have to take a leap and just be patient.
 With other companies, they’ve begun to make some money, but as the saying goes, “You ain’t seen nuthin’ yet.”

-The latter are the companies that I want to talk with you about today.
-Such companies are often featured in Wall Street’s Best Investments.
+The latter are the companies that I suggest investing in.
+Such companies are often featured in our Wall Street’s Best newsletters.

 Many industries today offer a pathway for disruptive technology and companies, including: